Research opportunities

 If you are interested in Ph.D. opportunities, please first read the Frequently Asked Questions below for answers to some common inquiries.
 I don't have the capacity to review the several hundred informal inquiries per year that I receive.
 You are welcome to e-mail me before formally applying to our department, but include your CV and other relevant materials, and indicate in the subject line of your e-mail that you have already reviewed my website.
 I will do my best to read your message, but will likely not provide a personal response.

-If you are working at another institution, and interested in an extended visit to my group, I am sorry that I usually do not have the capacity to work with students in this arrangement.
+If you are working at another institution, and interested in an extended visit to my group, I am sorry that I usually do not have the capacity to work you in this arrangement, even if you are providing your own funding for the visit.
 If there is a compelling reason why you think I might make an exception to this policy (e.g., you or your research advisor has an ongoing collaboration with me), then please explain when you contact me.

 If you are interested in postdoctoral opportunities, keep in mind that I am looking for postdocs with previous experience in a topic overlapping my research areas.
 If you think you would be a productive contributor to my group, please e-mail me with the subject "Postdoc inquiry – in response to your website," explain how you would contribute to my group, and describe your prior research.
 If you do not provide these items, I am not able to respond to your e-mail.